Star Stories, part 8: Our Clans Among the Stars, chapter 1

 It was under the influence of the Europeans with their dualistic and patriarchal thinking that the old Anishinaabe worldview shifted into a more “vertical” belief.
 At the same time, the relationship between the different beings and creatures of earth, underworld, sky, and water became characterized by a more dialectical nature.
 The modern-traditional Ojibwe and Anishinini (Oji-Cree) conception of a hierarchy of powers – where the Universe consists of three different levels, underworld, earth, and sky, with Gitchi-manidoo (The Great Spirit) sitting on top and presiding all three –, does not appear to have been part of early izhinamowin.
 Our remote ancestors did not draw such neat lines between the different spheres of the Universe.
 To them, the lines and borders between creatures and spheres were diffuse and continuously interchangeable, and certainly not conceived in a vertical orientation.
 All creatures of the sky, earth, and water, while different beings, were seen as interrelated and integrated in one inseparable cosmic whole.

-Gichi-manidoo, (the Great Spirit), Gizhe-manidoo (the Benevolent Spirit), and "Creator" are in essence modern concepts infused by the male-dominant outlook and the patriarchal, monotheistic god concept that is so typical of Christianity.
-Before contact with the Mooniyaag (Europeans) there was only manidoo.
-All beings and creatures, in the old view, possessed manidoo, or spirit.
-The Universe was filled with this mystery, which was neutral and genderless.
-Rather than a male God-like spirit presiding over the world, manidoo was simply a cosmic source of sacred power suffusing and animating all creatures and things on, underneath, and above the earth that were either corporeal (natural) or incorporeal (supernatural).
+Gichi-manidoo (the Great Spirit), Gizhe-manidoo (the Benevolent Spirit), and "Creator" are in essence modern concepts infused with the male-dominant outlook and the patriarchal, monotheistic god concept that is so typical of Christianity.
+Before contact with the Mooniyaag (Europeans) there was only bimaadiziwin, life in its broadest sense, and manidoo, which can be translated as both spirit and mystery, and which was in all things of life.
+The higher power, in the old view, was life itself.
+All beings and creatures possessed this life and manidoo.
+The Universe was filled with manidoowiwin (life's spirit-character), which was neutral and genderless.
+Rather than a male God-like spirit presiding over the world, bimaadiziwin, and bimaadiziwin manidoowiwin, were simply seen as a cosmic source of sacred power suffusing and animating all creatures and things on, underneath, and above the earth that were either corporeal (natural) or incorporeal (supernatural).

 Along with a shift in the way our ancestors viewed nature came a new understanding of our clans.
 Although there is no proof of this, I personally believe – based on a combination of instinct and common sense – that, under the influence of the social doctrines of the Wemitigoozhi (European) invaders who reached the Great Lakes in the 17th century, and deeply pervaded by the Christian dogmas that came with them, Anishinaabe kinship shifted from a matriarchal to the patriarchal organization that we have today; meaning that before contact, individuals were born in their mother's doodem instead of their father's.